-As keen supporters of World Health Day, we are keen to raise awareness about health and well-being; encouraging people like you to be the best versions of themselves.
+As avid supporters of World Health Day, we are keen to raise awareness about health and well-being; encouraging people like you to be the best versions of themselves.
 A strong immune system is a sure indicator of good health.
-A healthy immune system is at the very core of helping to protect us from infections and illnesses, therefore ensuring that we don't fall ill.
+A healthy immune system is an integral part of keeping us well, for example, by helping to reduce the severity and duration of symptoms associated with illness.
 So, do you have good immunity?
 Here I run through 6 tell-tale signs of a strong immune system, and detail my top tips if you suspect you need a little extra support.

 Ensure you are eating the rainbow!
 Lots of fresh fruit and vegetables including lots of leafy greens, broccoli, bell peppers, sweet potatoes, carrots, citrus fruit and berries.
 These options are particularly rich in both vitamins A & C, which your immune system will thank you for.

 Next, vitamin D is important too.
-This nutrient is perhaps less readily available in foods so you really need to be eating a varied diet including lots of oily fish such as salmon, tuna, kippers, herring, or trout, plus eggs and mushrooms, to help hit the mark and ensure you benefit from vitamin D's protective, immune-modulating properties.1
+This nutrient is perhaps less readily available in foods so you really need to be eating a varied diet including oily fish, eggs and mushrooms, to help hit the mark and ensure you benefit from vitamin D's protective, immune-modulating properties.1

 Limit your consumption of pro-inflammatory food options including high amounts of sugar, omega-6 dense vegetable oils, caffeine or alcohol.